Sometimes, your emails might land in spam despite your best efforts, and your email account can be blocked.

 You can also try keeping the interval as "Random" - that will make your emails appear like they're coming from a human instead of an automated system.

 We suggest keeping the interval higher than 120 seconds, preferably between 120 seconds - 240 seconds.

 Use multiple templates, or use A/B variants in your campaign.
 Don’t stick to the same email template.

 Check the daily email limit set by your email provider and make sure you’re not exceeding this limit while scheduling emails.

-To limit the number of emails you send from Klenty per day, head to Settings > Emails > Daily Email Limit.
+To limit the number of emails you send from Klenty per day, head to Settings > Deliverability > Daily Email Limit.

 Include an unsubscribe link in your emails, making it easy for prospects to unsubscribe rather than report you as spam.